 As an accomplished presenter and knowledgeable speaker on information and communications technology, especially as it applies to First Nations in British Columbia.
 I also give presentations on the future of work and other topics.

-Previously, I sat on the boards of the Western Front, a contemporary art gallery, and Openmedia.org, an Internet freedom organization.
-I also sat on the City of Vancouver Arts and Culture Policy Council.
+Previously, I sat on the boards of the Vancouver Fringe Festival, the Western Front, a contemporary art gallery, and Openmedia.org, an Internet freedom organization.
+I also sat on the City of Vancouver Arts and Culture Policy Council and many others.
 I believe truly in giving back to the communities that have given me so much.